kyrcha/demand-response-alerts/README.md

-# dr-ieee-trans-smart-grid
+# Demand-response alerts

-Demand response research, code for the submission in the IEEE Transactions on Smart Grid
+Demand response research, code for the submission in Energies

 ## Pre-processing and lib